bharathi466/address/README.md

 ## Requirements

-As part of this code challenge, I need to implement a REST HTTP service that can generate a random address.
+Implement a REST HTTP service that can generate a random address.

 As a member of the test engineering team, I'm expected to implement the service following the technical specifications described below.